aeu/legible-algorithms/leetcode/sum-of-subarray-ranges/README.md

-# Leetcode No.2104 - Sum of Subarray Ranges
+# Leetcode No.2104 - Sum of Subarray Ranges (medium)

 You are given an integer array nums.
 The range of a subarray of nums is the difference between the largest and smallest element in the subarray.